aliaamohamedali/ROS-project/README.md

 ### maps
 This folder contains any generated maps we need.

+### object-detection
+This folder contains the packages and nodes for the object detection task.

 ### odom
 This folder contains packages for drivers and/or nodes responsible for handling odometry data (imu & encoder readings)